dugongieong/Investar/README.md

 ## Business Activities:

-<span style="color: grey">* What specific financial problem is the company or project trying to solve?

-Beening real estate core drvien PTG focuses on the cost/efficency of the process when selling or renting of properties.
-This includes the property management of rental properties.

-<span style="color: grey">* Who is the company's intended customer?
-Is there any information about the market size of this set of customers?

-Proptech like Fintech is relatively new to the market, despite being intergrated in the real estate market for over 20 years during the dotCom boom.
-PTG primaryily focuses its Software as a Service (SaaS) to real estate Agents Offices and tenants.
-Specifically the following clasification:

-1. Business to business (B2B) is to add efficinecy to real estate offices during the selling phase.
-Listing management, advertising, conveyancing,  trust accounting to sales accounting

-2. Busines to Consumer (B2C) easy to buy sell and rent in Austalia, New Zealand and the United Kingdom; property management fees, valuations, legal and taxation services, property inspections, Insurance, utilities, repairs  & maintenance

 As the revenue is generated per agency we can simply look at the total number of agencies that use CRM and PM and gague the leading perfomers.